erlingjellum/nrf_receiver_profiling/README.md

 REQUIREMENTS:
 * This .c file and it's .h file must lie within the project and the nrf.h must be on the include path.
 * Must have at least 1 available GPIOTE TASK/EVENT Register.
-We will use OUT[3] as default
+We will use OUT[3] by default
-* At least 3 available PPI-channels.
-We will use CH13, CH14, CH15 by default
+* At least 4 available PPI-channels.
+We will use CH12 CH13, CH14, CH15 by default
 * At least 1 available GPIO PIN.
 Default is PIN30